 In his presentation, Viktor shared the secrets of business success with the students: choose the right business, build a solid development strategy, and rely on a stalwart team of professionals.
 Then he laid one example after another from global practice and from his own personal experience upon the auditorium.

 He also reminded the students that the main resources for production in the modern world are neither equipment nor buildings, but intellect.
-Specifically, intellect and the ability to think unconventionally are the key components of success in any type of activity, including marketing.
+Specifically, intellect and the ability to think unconventionally are the key components of success in any type of activity, including marketing for small business management.
 In order to fully realize their potential and become first class Marketing Specialists, they must possess a genuine passion to develop in this professional field.

 Digging deeper into the specifics of marketing as it relates to the IT market, Viktor touched upon the issues of developing functional software and Marketing Specialists’ right to say no to their customers, confronting outsourcing and product models for conducting business, the politics of pricing for selling software, taking into consideration various segments of the market and customers, and he also identified the most effective means of promotion that his company uses to communicate with the target market.
 Viktor devoted special attention to Chan Kim and Renée Mauborgne’s “Blue Ocean Strategy” and he recommended that all those students who are interested in making a career in IT-Marketing read Marty Cagan’s Inspired: How to Create Products Customers Love.